sixeyed/dak4.net/slides/sections/metrics-application.md

 The next level of detail is application-level metrics, recording details about what your app is doing.
 You surface those through a metrics API in the same way as the runtime metrics.

-We'll add application metrics to the message handlers, so we can see the flow of messages through the system.
+There are application metrics in the message handlers, so we can see the flow of messages through the system.

 ---

-> app info in .handlers /metrics

 ## Expose metrics from the message handlers

-The message handlers already have code to record metrics when they handle messages.
+The message handlers use the same `prometheus-net` NuGet package, but they explicitly record app metrics.

-You can see this in the [Program.cs](./src/SignUp.MessageHandlers.SaveProspect/Program.cs) file for the SQL Server handler, and the [QueueWorker.cs](./src/SignUp.MessageHandlers.IndexProspect/Workers/QueueWorker.cs) file for the Elasticsearch handler.
+You can see this in the [QueueWorker.cs](./src/SignUp.MessageHandlers.SaveProspectCore/Workers\QueueWorker.cs) file for the save handler, and the [QueueWorker.cs](./src/SignUp.MessageHandlers.IndexProspect/Workers/QueueWorker.cs) file for the index handler.

-> Both handlers use a community Prometheus package on NuGet, [prometheus-net](https://github.com/prometheus-net/prometheus-net).
-It's a .NET Standard library, so you can use it from .NET Framework and .NET Core apps.
+> `prometheus-net` is a .NET Standard library, so you can use it from .NET Framework and .NET Core apps.

 ---